ivan-zapreev/SR2JLIB/README.md

 1. <https://github.com/ivan-zapreev/SR2JLIB_EX>
 2. <https://github.com/ivan-zapreev/SCOTS2SR>

 The former is a Java-only project giving a basic example of how the library can be used, it contains multiple comments and is self-explanatory.
-The latter is a more involved JNI based project for symbolic fitting of SCOTSv2.0 <https://gitlab.lrz.de/matthias/SCOTSv0.2> BDD controllers.
+The latter is a more involved JNI based project for symbolic fitting of SCOTSv2.0 <https://gitlab.lrz.de/matthias/SCOTSv0.2> BDD controllers [Run16].
 We also suggest taking a thorough look at the Java Doc of the library stores in the `./api/` folder of the project.

 It is a known issue with the the java8 JIT compiler that its caches can become full thus preventing further individuals compilation and thus proper functioning of the library.
 Therefore, in case a JIT compilation is to be used, see the section on library interfaces further in the text, we suggest supplying java with the following command line arguments: